 Admit to lying on your job application or resume.

-Announce you are quitting on Twitter.
+Announce you Want to Punch Your Boss on Twitter.

 Tell everyone you are quitting your job as soon as you find another one.